RNA virus: Mutation rates

 RNA viruses generally have very high mutation rates compared to DNA viruses, because viral RNA polymerases lack the proofreading ability of DNA polymerases.
 The genetic diversity of RNA viruses is one reason why it is difficult to make effective vaccines against them.
 Retroviruses also have a high mutation rate even though their DNA intermediate integrates into the host genome (and is thus subject to host DNA proofreading once integrated), because errors during reverse transcription are embedded into both strands of DNA before integration.
 Some genes of RNA virus are important to the viral replication cycles and mutations are not tolerated.
 For example, the region of the hepatitis C virus genome that encodes the core protein is highly conserved, because it contains an RNA structure involved in an internal ribosome entry site.

 Sequence complexity

 On average, dsRNA viruses show a lower sequence redundancy relative to ssRNA viruses.
 Contrarily, dsDNA viruses contain the most redundant genome sequences while ssDNA viruses have the least.
 The sequence complexity of viruses has been shown to be a key characteristic for accurate reference-free viral classification.

 Replication

-Animal RNA viruses are classified by the ICTV.
 There are three distinct groups of RNA viruses depending on their genome and mode of replication: